tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 ## "Conflicted"

 I've already noticed many of my colleagues expressing their conflicted feelings about Eich's resignation.
-To me, there is no conflict, though perhaps some disappointment.
+To me: there is no conflict, though there is perhaps some disappointment.

 <img src="{{ site.url }}/images/mozlove.png" alt="Heart Mozilla" title="What would you say, you do here?" class="photograph">Mozilla is an important, world-changing organization.
 It stands for a free and
 open, privacy-minded, and user-centric Internet.
 [OKCupid encouraged users to switch browsers to send a message to Mozilla](http://www.cnet.com/news/okcupid-piles-on-mozilla-calls-for-new-ceo-to-resign/), with the entire notion of browser choice being reinvigorated by